You’ll Either Kill or Recruit Bronkin Bucko in High on Life 2 – Here’s How Both Paths Really Work

 • His two bodyguards aggro immediately.

-• Additional security and set personnel spawn in around cars and cover.
+• Extra security and set personnel spawn in around cars and cover.

 • The sidewalk turns into a mid-sized firefight arena.

-• Using the skateboard to keep moving across the street when enemies grouped up.
+• Use the skateboard to keep moving across the street when enemies group up.

-• Swapping to a fast-firing weapon to melt the first wave of guards.
+• Swap to a fast-firing weapon to melt the first wave of guards.

-• Taking cover behind parked cars and props whenever the farther shooters started chipping my health.
+• Take cover behind parked cars and props when the farther shooters start chipping your health.

-It’s not the hardest fight in the game, but on higher difficulties it can punish standing in the open.
-Once you clear all hostile markers, things quiet down and the game points you back to Bronkin’s “corpse.”
+It is not the hardest fight in the game, but higher difficulties punish standing in the open.
+Once every hostile marker is gone, the game points you back to Bronkin’s body.

 Step 2: Approach the Body and Meet Peter

-• Peter says he’s not involved with Rhea Pharma.
+• Peter says he is not involved with Rhea Pharma.

-• He knew Bronkin was dirty and basically shrugs off his brother’s death.
+• He knew Bronkin was dirty and shrugs off his brother’s death.

-• He offers his legal expertise and wants to join your side.
+• He offers his legal expertise and joins your side.

-You don’t really get a meaningful choice here; the bounty is considered complete, and Peter effectively replaces Bronkin as the person you’ll see later back at Quarters.
+There is no meaningful choice here.
+The bounty completes, and Peter effectively replaces Bronkin as the person you see later at Quarters.

 Step 3: Return to Quarters

-With the firefight done and Peter officially introduced, you’re free to head back to Quarters.
-Interact with the Bounty Hunter 5000 to turn in the bounty and then look around your home base – Peter will be hanging out, usually with quips about contracts, liability, and how “doing things by the book” might keep you out of deeper trouble.
+With the fight over and Peter introduced, head back to Quarters, interact with the Bounty Hunter 5000 to turn in the contract, and look around your base.
+Peter hangs out there with quips about contracts, liability, and doing things by the book.

-• Time: Fast – mostly just one street fight.
+• Time: fast — essentially one street fight.

 • Outcome: Bronkin is dead, Peter joins you.